Dr. Su Senapati

-Dr. Su Senapati is Instructor of English in the College of Arts and Sciences, and Faculty Coordinator of Learning Support Services (LSS).
-She teaches graduate and undergraduate courses in the Masters of English Education and Bachelors of English degree program.
-Courses she has taught include Late Shakespeare, US Latino/a Literature, British and American Literature surveys.
+Dr. Su Senapati is Professor of Instruction of English in the College of Arts and Sciences.
+She teaches undergraduate courses in the Bachelors of English degree program.
+Courses she has taught include Literature of Climate Change, Race, Class and Ethnicity in Literature, Late Shakespeare, US Latino/a Literature, British and American Literature surveys and Introduction to Literature.

-She provides writing consultations to all students and supervises MAEED interns.
-She received her PhD in English from the University of South Florida Tampa campus in 1995, and her MA in English from the University of West Florida, Pensacola, in 1988.
+She received her PhD in English from the University of South Florida Tampa, and her MA in English from the University of West Florida, Pensacola.
 Her research interests are in the areas of Renaissance Drama, Ethnic-American Literature, World Literature, Environmental Literature, and most recently, Climate Fiction.

 “Salute to Freedom.”
 Poem.
 Making Connections: Interdisciplinary Approaches to Cultural Diversity.
 11.1.
 (Fall 1999): 73-75.
 Bloomsburg University of Pennsylvania.

 Themes of “Abandonment,” “Commoditization and Commercialism” and “Pride,” in Arundhati Roy’s The God of Small Things.
-Ed.
-Jennifer McClinton-Temple.
+Edited by Jennifer McClinton-Temple.
 Encyclopedia of Themes in Literature.
 New York: Facts on File, an imprint of InfoBase Publishing, 2011.
 Print.

 “Stages of Life,” “Work” and “Community” in Ernest J. Gaines’s The Autobiography of Miss Jane Pittman.
-Ed.
-Jennifer McClinton-Temple.
+Edited by Jennifer McClinton-Temple.
 Encyclopedia of Themes in Literature.
 New York: Facts on File, an imprint of InfoBase Publishing, 2011.

 “Arranged Marriages,” “Chitra Banerjee Divakaruni,” “Dhan Gopal Mukerji,” “Mary Anne Mohanraj,” “Samina Ali,” “Sanjay Nigam,” “Susan Watanabe,” and “The Mistress of Spices.”
 Encyclopedia of Asian-American Literature.
-Ed.
-Seiwoong Oh.
+Edited by Seiwoong Oh.
 New York: Facts on File, an imprint of InfoBase Publishing, 2007.

 “`Two Parts in One’: Marston & Masculinity.”
 The Drama of John Marston.
-Ed.
-T. F.Wharton.
+Edited by T. F.Wharton.
 Cambridge: Cambridge University Press, 2000.